Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 ![Controls error during coding](images/es6v2/controls-error.png)

-If you want to see what's up during this process, just remove an import or two and maybe a thing from render.
+If you want to see what's up during this process, remove an import or two and maybe a thing from render.
 For instance, it's complaining about `ControlRow` in this screenshot.
 Remove the `ControlRow` import on top and delete `<ControlRow ... />` from render.
 The error goes away, and you see what you're doing.

 ## Step 1: Update App.js